 What is the Survival Bike?
-Is it just a souped up Mountain Bike that has been painted OD green?
+Is it just a souped-up Mountain Bike that has been painted OD green?
 No, the Survival Bike from MotoPed is actually a Moped.
 Remember when mopeds were all the rage for people who had too much money for a bike and didn’t really want to pedal?
 I thought they were a thing of the past replaced by the obnoxious scooters that I see more and more everywhere.
 The scooters are not obnoxious because I am against saving gas or anything like that; I would just like them to keep up with the flow of traffic.
-There are few things less annoying that getting behind some 300 pound guy on the back of a dinky scooter going up a hill with his Hitler helmet on.
+There are few things less annoying than getting behind some 300-pound guy on the back of a dinky scooter going up a hill with his Hitler helmet on.
 But I digress…

 The Survival bike has a motor attached to a really beefy bicycle.
 You can pedal just like a regular bike, or you can use one of two options of engine to power you along at a top speed of 24 MPH.
 That sure beats the heck out of walking if you are forced to bug out and with the two included RotopaX 1 Gallon fuel tanks, your range is potentially 400 to 500 miles according to the MotoPed site.

 The rear deck has a mounting rack that will hold up to 50 lbs and while that isn’t going to be enough to pack your entire house of survival supplies, it could take a nicely equipped bug out bag or a small child.

 Is a Survival Bike a good option for bugging out?